 Then I got the step brother.
 What an asshole!
 Total war at home.
 We fought every day and almost ended up killing each other.
 I started hitchin’ into the city and crashing on people’s couches to do stand up comedy.
 I met—and had sex—with the most beautiful blond woman I’d ever seen in my life.
 Alison…pretty cool, too.
 But nothing lasts forever though.

 A few weeks later, Alison tells me she’s pregnant!…And wants to keep it!
-Not that I didn’t like her but I didn’t want to be forced into it.
+Not that I didn’t like her but I didn’t want to be forced into fatherhood.
 We ended up trying but started fighting a lot and broke up.
-I followed that with doing a bunch of ‘shrooms and going to Vegas.
+Then I did a bunch of ‘shrooms and went to Vegas!

-Eventually I got back to comedy, and my career strangely takes off.
-A TV big shot catches my show and hires me to be his smartass anchorman on a cable news show.
+My comedy career strangely started taking off.
+A TV big shot caught my show and hired me to be his smartass anchorman on a cable news show.
 News?
 I never even watched the stuff.
 First real job I ever had.
 But my demons rode shotgun.
-I kept getting drunk, harassing female coworkers and doing inappropriate things on air until I got fired after a brawl in the parking lot.
+I kept getting drunk, harassing female coworkers and doing inappropriate things on air until I got fired after a massive brawl in the parking lot.

 Back in the clubs my life went from bad to worse.
-One night trying to score a bag a weed outside the Pineapple Lounge I randomly look through a window and see a cop and a thug execute a man!
+One night trying to score a bag a’ weed outside the Pineapple Lounge I randomly peeped through a window and saw a cop and a thug shoot a man.
 People kept saying I was paranoid but I saw the murder and—the murderers saw me!
-Hollywood couldn’t make this shit up.
-I end up trapped in a safe room under a barn.
-I try to run but am shot in the ear and my boy Saul is about to get killed by the thug when a fuckin’ Daewoo rams right into him (muthafucka!)
+Hollywood can’t make this shit up.
+I ended up trapped in a safe room under a fuckin’ barn.
+I tried to run but was shot in the ear and thug was about to kill my boy Saul when a fuckin’ Daewoo rams right into him (muthafucka!)

 IRL, the big sick cancer came back and I’m still having problems with the drinking, drugging and whoring but at least Apatow made a movie about me.